VivekKarmarkar/IMUsim/ReadMe1.txt

 Anatomical_Frames_implementation_version_2 details below: (Differences from version_1,2)
 Knee Angle plot functions have been included
 Pose Component plot functions have been included

+Anatomical_Frames_implementation_version_4 details below:
+Memory issue fixed for animations
+Rotating viewpoint functionality introduced Appropriate scales have been applied to animation Algorithm to estimate current movement direction
+Gait event detection using direction estimation, sacral and leg data Visualization tool incorporating animation and knee angle plots annoted with gait events and current time Knee angle plots embedded in the visualization tool have a zoom window around current time